fabrv/js-brasm/README.md

 ```

 ## Config files
-1. `tokensRegex.json`, includes all the tokens in Regex, the main array contains the 5 problems from LAB#01
+1. `tokensRegex.json`, includes all the tokens in Regex
+2. `grammar.json`, includes the grammar rules